voldemort9999/File-Encryptor/README.md

 ---

-## 1. PROGRAM KYA KARTA HAI?
+## 1. WHAT DOES THIS PROGRAM DO?

 ### 1.1 Encryption (Locking)

-* Koi bhi file input lo (photo, PDF, video, text… kuch bhi).
+* Take any file as input (photo, PDF, video, text… anything).
-* Password use karke uske bytes ko scramble kar do.
+* Scramble its bytes using a password.
-* Output ek **locked/encrypted file** hoti hai jo random data jaisi lagti hai.
+* Output is a **locked/encrypted file** that looks like random data.
-* Bina password ke khul hi nahi sakti.
+* Cannot be opened without the correct password.

 ### 1.2 Decryption (Unlocking)

-* Locked file input lo.
+* Take a locked file as input.
-* Same password lagao.
+* Apply the same password.
-* Scrambled bytes wapas original file me convert ho jaate hain — bilkul perfect form me.
+* Scrambled bytes are converted back to the original file — in perfect form.

-**Simple words:**
+**In simple words:**
-Yeh program tumhari files ko invisible ink jaisa bana deta hai.
-Password = invisible pen.
+This program turns your files into invisible ink.
+Password = the revealing pen.

 ---

-## 2. ENCRYPTION KYA HAI?
+## 2. WHAT IS ENCRYPTION?
 (EASY EXPLANATION)

 ### 2.1 Secret Code Analogy

-Tum aur tumhara friend class me secret notes pass karna chahte ho.
+You and your friend want to pass secret notes in class.
-Teacher ko confuse rakhne ke liye tum rule banate ho:
+To confuse the teacher, you create a rule:

 **Example:**
 Original → `MEET ME AFTER SCHOOL`
-Rule: Har letter ko next wale letter se replace karo
+Rule: Replace each letter with the next letter
 Encrypted → `NFFU NF BGUFS TDIPPM`

-Sirf rule jaane wale ko hi samajh ayega.
-Exactly ye hi encryption ka core idea hai.
+Only someone who knows the rule can understand.
+This is exactly the core idea of encryption.

 ---

-## 3. COMPUTER FILES BYTES MEIN HOTI HAIN
+## 3. COMPUTER FILES ARE MADE OF BYTES

-Computer kisi photo ya document ko "photo" ya "text" ki tarah nahi samajhta, wo **sirf numbers (0–255)** samajhta hai.
+Computers don't understand photos or documents as "photo" or "text" — they only understand **numbers (0–255)**.

 * Byte = 1 number (0–255)
 * 'A' → 65